Skip to content

 1. Contact the Airline Directly

-Contact the Airline well in advance—ideally when booking your ticket or as soon as you know you’ll carry these batteries.
+Contact the Airline well in advance — ideally when booking your ticket, or as soon as you know you’ll be carrying these batteries.

 2. Multiple Contact Methods